+FIA UAU.1.1

-FIA_UAU.1.1 /PACE The TSF shall allow
+The TSF shall allow

-- 1. to establish the communication channel, - 2. carrying out the PACE Protocol according to [ICAO-TR-SAC], - 3. to read the Initialization Data if it is not disabled by TSF according to on behalf of the user to be performed before the user is authenticated.
+- 1. to establish the communication channel, - carrying out the PACE Protocol according to [ICAO-TR-SAC], - to read the Initialization Data if it is not disabled by TSF according to to identify themselves by selection of the authentication key. on behalf of the user to be performed before the user is authenticated.